 The Flagler County Chamber of Commerce has four area council that represent the "eyes and ears" of their respective business communities: Bunnell, Flagler Beach, the Hammock and Palm Coast.
+The Area Councils are a network of local businesses that support one another, provide opportunities to vet and tackle local issues and encourage economic prosperity in their city.
 These councils provide more localized networking opportunities and a channel to bring to focus the unique business needs of their community.
-Area council chairmen have seats on the Chamber's board of directors and a direct line to the Business Issues Commitees to surface and address challenges and opportunities.BUNNELL
+Area council chairmen have seats on the Chamber's board of directors and a direct line to the Business Issues Committees to surface and address challenges and opportunities.BUNNELL

 Bunnell, Florida is Flagler County’s county seat and was first incorporated in June 2, 1911.
 With 141 square miles of land, Bunnell is now one of the largest cities in Florida, having annexed 92,818 acres between 2005 and 2007.